GocDaniil/hard_bot_game/README.md

-# Fight a bot by choosing an action.
+# Fight a Bot by Choosing Your Action
-This bot is a small console game in which you have to defeat your opponent by choosing an action (sword, bow, shield, etc).
-He is not easy to defeat, he has very good intelligence on the principle of conditions.
+This is a small console game where you battle an AI opponent by selecting actions like sword, bow, shield, or other tools.
+The bot is tough to beat, relying on a dynamic if-else logic system that reacts to your moves in real time.
+The bot is written in Python